wp-plugins/groupdocs-viewer/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Updated titles.
+* Fix the bug of repeating error message when no private or client keys.

 = 1.3.2 =
-* Fixed "Paste link" tab - renamed to "Paste GUID"
+* Fixed "Paste link" tab - renamed to "Paste GUID".
 * Cleaned code.

 = 1.3.1 =